dotnet/AspNetCore.Docs/aspnetcore/mvc/models/file-uploads.md

 By [Steve Smith](http://ardalis.com)

-ASP.NET MVC actions support uploading of one or more files, using simple model binding for smaller files or streaming for larger files.
+ASP.NET MVC actions support uploading of one or more files using simple model binding for smaller files or streaming for larger files.

 [View or download sample from GitHub](https://github.com/aspnet/Docs/tree/master/aspnetcore/mvc/models/file-uploads/sample)